rokka-io/rokka-site/source/_references/10-operations.md

 - `resize_mode`: If `secondary_image` is used and `width` or `height` are set, the image is resized with this resize mode.
 See the [Resize operation](#resize) for possible values.
 Default: box
 - `anchor`: Anchor where to place the composition, based on mode.
 See the [Crop operation](#crop) for possible values.
 Default: center_center
 - `secondary_color`: Color to use as filler in hex without the # sign, example: "0F0F0F".
 Not used in when `secondary_image` is set.
 Default: 000000
 - `secondary_opacity`: Opacity of filler.
-Default is 0, transparent.
+0 is transparent.
 Goes up to 100 for opaque.
 Default: 100
 - `resize_to_primary`: A `secondary_image` is resized to the primary `width` and `height`

 ### Crop